 He even lied about that because he never said that in Congress.

-He said he gave it to a friend, and he gave it to a friend to leak classified information.
+And he gave it to a friend to leak classified information.

-It's all classified, it was totally classified.
+It's all classified.

-So he illegally he did an illegal act, and he said it himself in order to get a special counsel against me.
+So he illegally, he did an illegal act, and he said it himself in order to get a special counsel against me.

 He says it wasn't classified, Mr. President.